 You may be asked to provide proof of your child’s disability.

 Coverage is available for children under 26 years of age if they are your natural children, stepchildren, legally adopted children, foster children, or children for whom you have legal custody or court-appointed guardianship.

 Choose Wisely — No Changes After Enrolling!

-Changes are only allowed outside of Open Enrollment if you have a qualifying life event, such as a birth, adoption, marriage or divorce.
-Changes must be made within 60 days of the qualifying life event.
-If you do not enroll within 60 days of the qualifying life event, you must wait until the next Open Enrollment.
+Changes are only allowed outside of the Open Enrollment period if you have a qualifying life event, such as a birth, adoption, marriage or divorce.
+Changes must be made within 30 days of the qualifying life event.
+If you do not enroll within 30 days of the qualifying life event, you must wait until the next Open Enrollment period.